 Oxford is looking for the candidates with the most academic potential, irrespective of their age or background.
-Just like everyone else who applies, mature students need to demonstrate academic ability and commitment to study. ('Mature student' means 21 or over at the start of October in your first year.)
+Just like everyone else who applies, mature students need to demonstrate academic ability and commitment to study.

 Making an application